 - Students will be able to explain relationships between weather events and corresponding effects.

 - Invite students to describe a detail related to a weather event that happens in their region.

 - Ask them to identify the effects.
 (Ex: When it rains, students need to wear raincoats or bring an umbrella.
 People need to drive slower because it's harder to see through the windshield.)

-- Tell the students that sometimes that there is not just one effect from a single cause.
+- Tell the students that sometimes there is not just one effect from a single cause.
 Tell the students that they will be reading and finding multiple effects that come from a single cause.

 Explicit Instruction/Teacher modeling(10 minutes)